hasanneke/Social-Media-Backend-NodeJS-Express-PostgreSQL-Prisma-Clean-Architecture/README.md

 1. Clone the repository.

-2. Install the required dependencies by running the following command inside the Node.js project directory:
+2. Install the required dependencies by running the following command inside the Node.js project directory: npm install

-3. Create a `.env` file in the root of the Node.js project and add the following configurations:
+4. Create a `.env` file in the root of the Node.js project and add the following configurations:
    DATABASE_URL=your_postgres_connection_string_here
    JWT_SECRET=your_jwt_secret_here
    -- Replace `your_postgres_connection_string_here` with your PostgreSQL database connection URL and `your_jwt_secret_here` with your desired JWT secret for authentication.

-4. Migrate the database schema using Prisma by running the following command:
+5. Migrate the database schema using Prisma by running the following command:
    -- npx prisma migrate dev

-5. Start the Node.js server:
+6. Start the Node.js server:
    -- npm start

 The app should now be running on your device/emulator.